osmosis-labs/docs/integrate/registration.md

 CoinGecko ([CoinGecko.com](coingecko.com)) is cryptocurrency price aggregator which can provide asset price data directly to Osmosis Zone via API.
 Check out their [FAQ](https://www.coingecko.com/en/faq) to learn more.

 Osmosis embraces CoinGecko price feeds and prioritizes CoinGecko prices over Osmosis pool spot prices on Osmosis Zone.
 If as asset is not yet registered on CoinGecko, it should aim to do so.
-This procedure will guide project administrators to register thier Asset onto CoinGecko.
+This procedure will guide project administrators to register their Asset onto CoinGecko.

 ### Prerequisites